The Office of Event & Space Management

 Event and Space Management Policies and Procedures

 Additional policies and procedures have been established and are currently under review.

 All faculty and staff should submit event reservations in advance via 25 Live Pro.
 This system will be utilized as a centralized scheduling tool to manage the assignment of campus locations and event related resources to ensure the success of all campus events and activities.
 Event requests that are not submitted via this system may not be granted or have access to campus resource providers (i.e. moving and setup, event technology, catering, campus safety and police).

 To assist with advance planning and preparation, three event levels and parameters have been established based on event requirements and/or location.
 The Office of Event and Space Management recognizes that some events will occur outside of the set parameters, as a result of emergencies and/or university mandates.
 These events will be reviewed on a case-by-case basis.

-- (a) Level I Events: Level I event requests do not require assistance from event resource providers and occur in designated rooms.
-Event requests can be submitted on the day of the event or up to 13 days prior to the event submission date using 25Live Express Scheduling.
-Reservation requests for events more than 13 days in advance must be must be submitted via 25Live Pro.
+- (a) Level I Express Events: Level I event requests do not require assistance from event resource providers and occur in designated rooms.
+Impromptu meeting requests can be submitted on the day of the event or up to 13 days prior to the start date using Express Scheduling located on the 25live pro dashboard.

 - (b) Level II Events: Level II event requests require minimal logistics/resource provider support, and/or typically occur in fixed rooms, academic spaces or in locations with capacities less than 300.
 To ensure adequate time for processing, planning and preparation, reservation requests must be submitted 10 business days/14 days in advance.